hoaproject/Stream/README.md

 A context is represented by the `Hoa\Stream\Context` class.
 It represents a set of options and parameters for the stream.
 [See the options and parameters for the `http://` stream wrapper](http://php.net/context.http) as an example of possible ones.
+Thanks to context, this is possible to add HTTP headers for instance, or to specify the proxy, the maximum number of redirections etc. All these information are options/parameters of the stream.

 To use them, first let's define the context: